bbauska/front-end-web-ui/README.md

 ### **Running the Gulp Tasks**

--   At the command prompt, if you type *gulp* it will run the default task:
+-   At the command prompt, if you type <i>gulp</i> it will run the default task:

     **gulp**